 We begin the book with an introduction to the developing fields of learning analytics and educational data mining and end it with calls to action for new as well as experienced researchers, practitioners, and technology developers.
-In between, we, along with our co-author Marie Bienkowski from SRI Education, provide accessible descriptions of the new sources of data fueling data-intensive research in education, the application of new analytical techniques, and the importance of students’ privacy in using data for research and improvement.
+In between, we provide accessible descriptions of the new sources of data fueling data-intensive research in education, the application of new analytical techniques, and the importance of students’ privacy in using data for research and improvement.
 We’ve worked to avoid pat exhortations to be “data driven” and instead to provide a historical account of data use in schools to ground our approach for working directly with practitioners to analyze, make sense of, and take action on data spread across various learning technologies and databases.

 Along with useful background information and historical framings, we offer advice for launching data-intensive research-practice partnerships.
 Based on first-hand experiences leading multiple partnerships, we describe the importance of cultivating trust between researchers and practitioners, using explicit improvement methods, creating learning events for partnership members, and developing common workflows for sharing and analyzing data.

 The core lesson is that data is a necessary but not sufficient condition for creating more equitable and effective learning environments.
 We hope researchers and practitioners alike can use the book as an on-ramp to the exciting possibilities of data-intensive research in education.

 Where do you see your work going in the future?